In this article

 Periodontists are dentists who specialize in treating the periodontium, the group of tissues surrounding and supporting your teeth.
 These include your gums and the surrounding bone.

-The most common disease periodontists treat is periodontal disease (also known as PD or periodontitis — an advanced form of gum disease).
+The most common disease periodontists treat is periodontal disease (PD or periodontitis), which is an advanced form of gum disease.
 As PD progresses, it can cause severe bone tissue damage and, eventually, tooth loss.

-Periodontists are also experts in the placement of dental implants, also known as artificial tooth roots.
+Periodontists are also experts in placing artificial tooth roots, also known as dental implants.
 Implants replace missing or extracted natural teeth due to periodontal disease, injury, or tooth decay.

-There are several types of dentists that specialize in different aspects of oral and dental health.
+There are several types of dentists who specialize in different aspects of oral and dental health.
 Periodontists are dentists with expertise in treating the gums and other structures that support your teeth.

 However, when people use the word dentist, they’re likely referring to general dentists.
 These are the dentists you see for regular checkups and cleanings.
 General dentists also perform many common dental procedures, such as: